 If you’d like to visit an Oris shop anywhere in the world, simply find the nearest store using their store locator.
 All you need to do is input the city and you’ll be provided with the address and a map of the nearest authorized seller.

 Check out certified pre-owned Oris Watches on Bobswatches.com, they also have a very useful “Compare Watches” tool to help narrow down which Oris model is best for you.

 Oris has a limited international sales warranty that is guaranteed for 23 months following the customer’s date of purchase.
-This warranty should be accomplished through and authorized dealer, and should adhere to the product’s manual.
+This warranty should be accomplished through an authorized dealer and should adhere to the product’s manual.
 The company stressed that only an authorized retailer the authenticity of your Oris watch.